eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 ---

-### Step 2.3: Verify the Digital Twin Registration
+### Step 2.2.2: Verify the Digital Twin Registration

-1. Use the HTTPie request labeled "Step 2.3: Create Digital Twin / Verify the Creation".
+1. Use the HTTPie request labeled "Step 2.2.2 Verify the Creation".
 2. Replace `<DIGITAL_TWIN_ID_BASE64_ENCODED>` `with` the Base64-encoded version of the Digital Twin ID.
 - You can encode your Digital Twin ID using this [Base64 Encoder](https://www.base64encode.org/).